xonixx/xonixx.github.io/goawk_cover.md

 (in my case the `command` is `makesure`)

-When running such tests, `tush` runs all lines starting with `$` and simply compares the actual output with the expected output using a normal diff.
+When running such tests, `tush` runs all lines starting with `$` and simply compares the actual output with the expected output using a normal `diff`.
 If there is a difference, the test fails and the diff is displayed to the user.

 In essence, such tests are end-to-end tests that are on the top of the well-known [testing pyramid](https://automationpanda.com/2018/08/01/the-testing-pyramid/).
 This is very good, since this style of testing is equivalent to how a _real_ user uses the tool, giving a much higher chance of catching _real_ bugs.